fsj-digital/DigitalHub/README.md

 [Email](mailto:martin.kaspar@ib.de) / [Website](https://fsj-digital.github.io/DigitalHub/) / [Foren](https://github.com/fsj-digital/DigitalHub/discussions) / [Wiki](https://github.com/fsj-digital/DigitalHub/wiki) / [GitHub](https://github.com/fsj-digital) / [Twitter](https://twitter.com/digital__hubs) / [DEV](https://dev.to/digital_hub)

 ## Pilotprojekt Digital Innovation Hub in der Heidelberger Region 👋

 - 🔭  currently working on the Digital Hub Project in the Heidelberg Region ...
 - 🌱  currently learning to network and collaborate with various Stakeholder
-- 👯  looking to collaborate on IoT in regions
+- 👯  finding partners for idea-exchange and collaboration in the area of education
 - 🤔  looking for help with  porting over concepts of ANT in fields of Digital innovation Hubs
 - 💬 Ask us about: Models of interaction in Flosshub ( https://flosshub.org/biblio )
 - 📫 How to reach us:  [Twitter](https://twitter.com/digital__hubs)